Many artifacts from the Roman catacombs are now housed in museums, churches, and private dwellings. These include:

 Open 9 a.m. – 8 p.m.
 (Closed Mondays)

-The State collection of antiquities in Rome houses the Jewish "seasons sarcophagus", the Faustina sarcophagus, several other Jewish inscriptions as well as material from the Christian catacombs and a large number of artifacts from pagan tombs and cemeteries. http://archeoroma.beniculturali.it/musei/museo-nazionale-romano-terme-diocleziano
+The State collection of antiquities in Rome houses the Jewish "seasons sarcophagus", the Faustina sarcophagus, several other Jewish inscriptions as well as material from the Christian catacombs and other Roman-era tombs and cemeteries, including the chamber tombs from the Necropolis of via Portuense/via Quirino Majorana. http://archeoroma.beniculturali.it/musei/museo-nazionale-romano-terme-diocleziano

 Special collections of the Museo Nazionale Romano:

 Palazzo Massimo (Largo di Villa Peretti, 1) http://archeoroma.beniculturali.it/musei/museo-nazionale-romano-palazzo-massimo